Creamy Chicken Pasta is an easy, gluten free pasta side dish recipe that tastes like the store-bought Chicken Pasta Sides packet!

-I’m so excited to share the recipe for Creamy Chicken Pasta with you!
-It’s a spinoff of my Creamy Garlic Shells, the homemade version of the popular pasta sides packets you’ll find at the grocery store.
-As much as I used to love me some garlic pasta packets – I absolutely INHALED the creamy chicken ones in college.
-Like, with a vengeance.
+Creamy Chicken Pasta is a spinoff of my Creamy Garlic Shells, a homemade version of the popular pasta sides packets you’ll find at the grocery store.
+As much as I used to love me some garlic pasta packets – I absolutely inhaled the creamy chicken ones in college.

-They were cheap, easy, and delicious, but full of some really funky ingredients.
+What can I say, they’re cheap, easy, and delicious — but full of some really funky ingredients.
 Well guess what?
-My homemade version is just as cheap, easy, and delicious, plus it’s funky ingredient-free!
+My homemade version is just as cheap, easy, and delicious — plus it’s funky ingredient-free!

 Drop the pasta into a big pot of salted, boiling water then cook until it’s just under al dente, as the pasta will continue to cook a bit in the sauce at the end.
 Drain then set aside.

-Meanwhile, melt 2 Tablespoons butter in a large skillet over medium heat then add 1 chopped small carrot (about 1/3 cup,) 1 chopped rib celery (about 1/3 cup too,) and 1 chopped small shallot.
+Meanwhile, melt 2 Tablespoons butter in a large skillet over medium heat then add 1 chopped small carrot, 1 chopped rib celery, and 1 chopped small shallot.
 Season with salt and pepper then saute until tender, 5-7 minutes.

-Next, sprinkle in 2 Tablespoons flour then cook while whisking for 1 minute.
+Next, sprinkle in 2 Tablespoons gluten free flour then cook while whisking for 1 minute.

 Now slowly stream in 1 cup each milk and chicken broth while whisking to avoid lumps.
-I’ve made this dish using both skim and 2% milk, so just use whatever you’ve got in the fridge!
+Use whatever kind of milk you have in the fridge.

 Add 1/2 teaspoon dried parsley and more salt and pepper then turn the heat up to medium-high until bubbling.